danmbrown/100questions/IfYouWereCoachingSomeoneElseAboutThisProductWhatAdviceWouldYouGiveThem.md

 ### Change the target
 > Take me back to when you were first learning the product.
 What was the hardest part for you to learn?

 Instead of introducing a fictious new person, ask the subject about their first experiences with the product.
+Perhaps the idea of coaching a new user is so far outside the realm of possibility that such framing would be a distraction.
+Instead encourage them to remember their earliest days of using the product and what challenges loomed large.